flavienbwk/azure-spending-limits/README.md

     You now have set your soft limit.
 It will e-mail you when reaching these thresholds.

-3. Configure an "App" in Active Directory to retrieve credentials to be used in our runbook.
+3. Configure an "App" in Entra ID to retrieve credentials to be used in our runbook.

-    Click on the browsing bar and search for the **Azure Active Directory** page.
+    Click on the browsing bar and search for the **Azure Entra ID** page.

     On the left pane, click **App registrations**.